luispedro/metarabbit/draft-aws.rst

 .. [#] We had a support machine for testing &c running all the time and sometimes booted up a fresh one just for testing.

+.. [#] We actually did not realize this until too late and had to work around the limitations by spreading the students around the world (figuratively speaking), so that some were running machines in Ireland, others in US, others in São Paulo...
+It all worked in the end, but I had to set it up for each region (and write scripts that are region aware).
+We had the setup I describe replicated for each region (we did not need all the regions, but most of them).